muyangshi/GEV_ScaleMixture/GEV_Meeetings.md

   | k41r2b0.67       | k41r2b0.67m         |
   | stationary       | —                   |

-- [ ] Take a try on emulating the quantile function for GEV
+- Take a try on emulating the quantile function for GEV
+  - [x] Try out what we did for GPD directly moved here
+    - multi-layer perceptron for (p, phi, gamma) --> X
+  - [ ] Try out the EV-GAN transformation

 ## May 22 (Thursday) Meeting Muyang/Likun/Ben